 That's how I've felt every single time I've eaten Thai food since leaving Thailand after a short visit over half a decade ago.
-Every time I smell sweet grilling meat, the aroma of charred lemongrass or coriander root, I think, I'm tired of lying to myself: I was never supposed to leave.
+Every time I smell sweet meat on the grill, the aroma of charred lemongrass or coriander root, I think, I'm tired of lying to myself: I was never supposed to leave.

 You could never eat the same thing twice, but you'd most likely want to make a few exceptions.
-Those awesome hot-fried, chili-stuffed omelets.
+Those awesome hot-fried, chili-stuffed omelettes.
 Little fermented Lao sausages flavored with kaffir lime and lemongrass.
-Grilled pork neck served with a dried chili dipping sauce.
-And of course, gai yang.
+Grilled pork neck served with a dried-chili dipping sauce.
+And, of course, gai yang.

 Thai cooks are experts at grilling all manner of meats, but nowhere does that proficiency shine more brightly than with chicken.
-Gai yang originated in Isan, Thailand's Northeastern region, populated largely by Thai Lao people, but it's one of those dishes that's so good it's spread to all corners of the country.
-Crisp, golden skin, coated in a richly charred marinade of toasted spices and herbs seasoned with fish sauce and sugar, the chicken is butterflied, flattened, and threaded onto bamboo skewers before bring slowly grilled over charcoal.
-It's tasty enough on its own, but dipped into a sweet and spicy chili sauce, it becomes mind-blowingly delicious.
+Gai yang originated in Isan, Thailand's northeastern region, populated largely by Thai Lao people, but it's one of those dishes that are so good, they've spread to all corners of the country.
+Characterized by crisp, golden skin, coated in a richly charred marinade of toasted spices and herbs seasoned with fish sauce and sugar, the chicken is butterflied, flattened, and threaded onto bamboo skewers before being slowly grilled over charcoal.
+It's tasty enough on its own, but when dipped into a sweet and spicy chili sauce, it becomes mind-blowingly delicious.

 Marinade ingredients for gai yang vary widely, but there are always a few key players.
-Coriander root, with its mild, almost soapy flavor forms the backbone.
+Coriander root, with its mild, almost soapy flavor, forms the backbone.
 Plenty of garlic is also a prerequisite for admission, as is a good amount of palm sugar.
 White pepper, fish sauce, and soy sauce round it out.
-Many recipes go on from there with ingredients like lemongrass, turmeric, or even coconut milk.
-After testing a number of these ingredients out, I found I preferred mine simpler and decided to stick with the base ingredients along with some lemongrass when I'm feeling particularly feisty.
+Many recipes go on from there, with ingredients like lemongrass, turmeric, or even coconut milk.
+After testing a number of these ingredients, I found I preferred mine simpler and decided to stick with the base ingredients, along with some lemongrass when I'm feeling particularly feisty.